apache/incubator-retired-s4/src/main/java/io/s4/example/kmeans/README.md

 * _classId_ is the true class for the vector as it was labeled in the original data set.
 * _hypId_ is the hypothesized class for the vector after using the classification algorithm.

+Also notice that the graph has a loop.
+This creates a minor challenge to create the application graph.
+To solve this problem we added a setter method to set the distanceStream in ClusterPE.